curl/everything-curl/usingcurl-connections.md

 ## Connection timeout

 curl will typically make a TCP connection to the host as an initial part of its network transfer.
-This TCP connection can fail or be very slow, if there are shaky network conditions or faulty remote servers.
+This TCP connection can fail or be slow, if there are shaky network conditions or faulty remote servers.

 To reduce the impact on your scripts or other use, you can set the maximum time